jahnvisahni31/DesignDeck/README.md

 ## Licence 💵

-This repository is protected under MIT refer to [MIT License](https://github.com/jahnvisahni31/DesignDeck/blob/main/LICENSE) for more details.
+This repository is protected under MIT License for more deatils refer to [MIT License](https://github.com/jahnvisahni31/DesignDeck/blob/main/LICENSE) for more details.